axhussain/RoadStatus/README.md

 Simple console app client for TfL's public API, returning the status of the given road.

 ## Build instructions
-Follow the following steps to clone this repo and build it as a self-contained app).
+Follow these steps to clone this repo and build it as a self-contained app.

 1. `git clone https://github.com/axhussain/RoadStatus.git`
 2. `cd RoadStatus` (the solution root)